zachanima/hacksim/README.markdown

 In case of losing access to the currently preferred system, whatever copied to your localhost stays intact.
 Thus, localhost is kind of a safe (or at least safer) place to store the most important files.
+Just don't leave any traces.

 Money